2.5 Metres in Inches: A full breakdown to Metric-Imperial Conversion

 Scenario 2: Rounded Measurement: If the 2.5 meters is a rounded measurement (perhaps from a less precise measuring tool), then reporting 98.4 inches would be more appropriate, reflecting the inherent uncertainty in the initial measurement.

 The concept of significant figures is crucial here.
-Significant figures represent the number of digits in a value that contribute to its precision.
+This leads to significant figures represent the number of digits in a value that contribute to its precision.
 In general, the number of significant figures in the result of a calculation should not exceed the number of significant figures in the least precise measurement.

 Practical Applications: Real-World Examples